christinazavou/O-CNN/tensorflow/allq.md

 I'm trying to run the Tensorflow implementation for the autoencoder and I have a few questions (excuse me it got too long but i tried to be detailed).

 In the repo you have a config file (ae_resnet.yaml) for running a resnet with ".points" tfrecords.
 I have run this and using the decode_shape gives me pretty good results!
 However, this is not the case when I try to run an autoencoder with ocnn and ".octree" tfrecords.

-Below I specify the steps I followed:
+####Here are the steps I followed:

-1. i used ```python data/completion.py --run generate_dataset``` which downloaded the ".points" files of the completion dataset and generated:
+**Step 1.** i used ```python data/completion.py --run generate_dataset``` which downloaded the ".points" files of the completion dataset and generated:
 ```
 shape.ply
 shape.points